showyourwork/showyourwork/docs/config.rst

 **Type:** ``float``

-**Description:** The absolute horizontal position of the stamp in inches, measured from the right edge of the page (values increase to the left).
+**Description:** The absolute horizontal position of the stamp in inches, measured from the right edge of the page to the center of the stamp (values increase to the left).

 **Required:** no